|Manager||C Mitten > N Smith|

-Newcastle did not make a great start to life in the Second Division and manager Mitten (who had never had full boadroom support because of the ongoing feud between directors McKeag and Seymour) was sacked whilst his main supporter McKeag was out the country.
-Trainer Norman Smith reluctantly took over until the end of the season.
+Newcastle did not make a great start to life in the Second Division and manager Mitten (who had never had full boardroom support because of the ongoing feud between directors McKeag and Seymour) was sacked whilst his main supporter McKeag was out the country.
+Trainer Norman Smith, initially reluctantly, took over until the end of the season.

-Results deteriorated further and at the end of January United were just above the relegation positions; but a run of six wins in the last ten games enabled them to pull clear of trouble in what was a remarkably tight final table.
+Results deteriorated further and at the end of January United were just above the relegation positions; but a run of six wins in the last ten games enabled them to pull clear of trouble.

 A humiliating home defeat to Fourth Division Peterborough brought an immediate end to any FA Cup ambitions and they also lost at Gallowgate in the first hurdle of the League Cup; Sheffield United being the victors.